krishaamer/green-filter-research/research/literature/ai.md

 -   AI UX dark patterns Jarovsky (2022b)

+-   Bailey (2023) believes people will increasingly use AI capabilities through UIs that are specific to a task rather than generalist interfaces like ChatGPT.

 How do the 7 tenets of user experience (UX) apply to AI?

 | UX         |